Pauan/Immutable/doc/doc.rst

     Dict isEmpty() -> Boolean

-  Returns :js:`true` if the Dict_ is empty.

-  A Dict_ is empty if it has no keys/values in it.
+  Returns :js:`true` if the Dict_ has no keys / values in it.

   This function runs in ``O(1)`` time.